 Swiftwater is a documentary production company telling stories about the natural world.
 Our feature-length and short films have focused on water, river conservation, salmon recovery and environmental justice in the American West.
 We were founded after winning the RFP to produce the feature-length film following the removal of four dams on Northern California and Southern Oregon's Klamath River, a project launched in 2020 and currently in production.
 Since that time our team has filmed with tribes, scientists, ranchers, fishermen and conservationists in the Pacific Northwest, Northern California and Alaska to tell stories highlighting how science and indigenous perspectives are reshaping land, water and resource management in the era of climate change.
-We have long-standing relationships with the communities we work with, and have partnerships with conservation organizations to help turn storytelling into policy change.
 Our team is specialized in verite cinematography, underwater filming, drone piloting and timelapse.

 Shane Anderson